devraza/txtris/README.md

 - `txcore` - contains shared code between the server and client

 ## License
-Everything contained within this repository is covered by the [Apache License 2.0](./LICENSE.md)
+Everything contained within this repository is covered by the [Apache License 2.0](./LICENSE.md).

+## Acknowledgements
+- [Ratatui](https://ratatui.rs) for everything related to UI